fmerg/vsslib/README.md

 ```

 This verifies the attached Schnorr proofs against the respective public
-shares and combines the latter applying interpolation in the exponent.
+shares and combines the latter in the sense of interpolation.
 The optional `algorithm` parameter specifies
 the hash function used for the verification of individual
 proofs (defaults to SHA256).

-The operation throws `InvalidPublicShare` upon the first proof that fails to verify.
+The operation throws `vsslib.InvalidPublicShare`
+upon the first proof that fails to verify.
 The optional `threshold` parameter ensures that the operation completes only if
-at least `t` packets are provided, otherwise it throws `InvalidInput` error.
+at least `t` packets are provided,
+otherwise it throws `vsslib.InvalidInput` error.

-You will usually have to handle error in order to adhere to some specified rejection policy:
+You will usually have to handle errors in order
+to adhere to some specified rejection policy:

 ```js
 import { InvalidPublicShare, InvalidInput } from "vsslib";